narlock/Kaizen/README.md

   <img src="./README%20Assets/Habits.png" width="70%"/>
 </p>

+- Start habits by selecting the 'Start Habit' tab under 'Habits'.
+- Update and delete habits by selecting the 'Update Habits' tab under 'Habits'.
 - Streaks are given to habits that occur everyday or once a week!
+(Marked with the fire emoji)
+- Amount of completions are given to habits that do not occur everyday or once a week.
+(Marked with the star emoji)
+- The longer the streak you achieve for a habit, the higher level it will gain.
+Level is based off of the color of the habit:
+  - Level 1 (GREEN) - 0 to 7 days
+  - Level 2 (GOLD) - 8 to 30 days
+  - Level 3 (DIAMOND) - 31 to 90 days
+  - Level 4 (PINK) - 91 to 300 days
+  - Level 5 (RED) - 301+ days

 ### **AntiHabits**
 - Trying to break bad habits too?
 Kaizen has you covered.